On the algebraic K-theory of Witt vectors of finite length: The trace method

 Many computations rely on the corresponding computations for $k$, so following \cite{HeMa97} we spell this case out first.
-Recall that $THH_*(k)=P(\mu_0)$ is a polynomial algebra (over the ground ring $k$) on a degree $2$ generator $\mu_0$.
-Then the Tate spectral sequence looks like
+Recall that $THH_*(k)=P(\mu_0)$ is a polynomial algebra over the ground field $k$ on a degree $2$ generator $\mu_0$.
+Then the Tate spectral sequence converging to $\pi_* THH(k)^{tC_{p^m}}$ takes the following form:

 This is bigraded by fiber degree and homological degree, with $|\mu_0|=(2,0)$, $|u_m|=(0,-1)$ and $|t|=(0,-2)$.
 The topological degree is the sum of the two degrees.
 The class $v_0=t\mu_0$ represents multiplication by $p$ and is a permanent cycle.
 We have a differential